subhadeep-maishal/EXAMPLE_PCMCI_PLUS/README.md

 https://github.com/jakobrunge/tigramite

-butterfly measurement of ocean air sea
+butterfly measurement of ocean air-sea (no, its not intricate)

 https://hseo.whoi.edu/butterfly-a-new-satellite-mission-concept/